TLD.1000 Hydrogen Leak Detector - Quantitative

 Q. What is the cost of the 5% hydrogen, 95% nitrogen tracer gas compared to helium?

-A. 5%H2/95% N2 is about one quarter the cost of 100% helium.
+A. 5%H2/95% N2 is 15-25% the cost of 100% helium.
 While there are efforts to lower the helium concentration to also lower the cost, that affects the sensitivity of the helium leak detector to find smaller leaks.
 Also, because the helium/nitrogen is now a mixed gas, there is a charge to mix it at the factory.
 So cost savings to less helium in the mixture may not significantly reduce its cost.

 Q. Where have hydrogen leak detectors been used in the past?